eras/mxrxtx/README.md

 have the ability to e.g. join rooms.
 ## Offer a file
 Offer a file with `mxrxtx offer '#roomalias:example.com' hello.txt hello.png`.
-You may also the room name (case insensitive) or the room id and the client needs to be present in that room.
-The command outputs the matrix.to url for the shared files, which is shared as a single collection.
+You may also use the room name (case insensitive) or the room id and the client needs to be present in that room.
+The command outputs the matrix.to URL for the shared files, which is shared as a single collection.

 The offer is withdrawn when `mxrxtx` exits.
 ## Download a file
 You can download a file with `mxrxtx download 'matrix:roomid/rCWNvpCTZHQkiRYUDE:matrix.org/$uPjb5qzQ0FmyQX5j0tXjCjdwKp_es00vNn_tePPzYpA'`.
-Accepts also matrix.to-urls.
+Accepts also matrix.to-URLs.

 Starts download of a particular file being offered.
-As the file names are defined by the original event, it may be advisable to use the `--output-dir` switch before the `download` subcommand to create a new directory.
+As the file names are defined by the original event, it may be advisable to use the `--output-dir` switch before the `download` sub-command to create a new directory.
 ## Keep downloading any offers
 To download any offered files, you can use `mxrxtx